-These activities may require working outside the standard working hours and should the need arise, prior communication with sufficient notice and suitable application for extension of working hours will be provided to local stakeholders / LB Camden.
+These activities may require working outside the standard working hours and should the need arise, of working hours will be provided to local stakeholders / LB Camden.

 Community Liaison

 A neighbourhood consultation process must have been undertaken prior to submission of the CMP first draft.